This post may contain affiliate links. Please read our disclosure policy.

 • Butter – adds flavour and richness to the sauce.

-• Honey – for a touch of sweetness and to balance the heat of the jerk seasoning.
+• Honey – for a touch of sweetness and to balance the spice from the jerk seasoning.

 • Hoisin Sauce – I personally like to add this to help thicken the sauce and give it body as well as flavour.
 You can also use soy sauce.